Gaurav-s-tech/GauravSingh/README.md

-# Hello, Gaurav Singh 👋
+# Hello, I'm Gaurav Singh 👋
 <a href="https://www.linkedin.com/in/gaurav-singh-tech/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I’m a **Microcomputer and Networking graduate** with a strong interest in **IT Support and Service Desk roles**.
 I enjoy troubleshooting technical issues, supporting users, and keeping systems running reliably.
 I have hands-on experience through practical labs and real-world simulations that mirror enterprise IT environments.